chit-21/SkillBridge/README.md

         - **Backend:** Node.js + Express for APIs.
         - **Real-time:** Socket.io for chat + signaling.
         - **Video:** WebRTC (native API or PeerJS wrapper).

-        - **Matching Engine:** Python microservice (NetworkX) for graph-based matching.
-        - **Database:** MongoDB Atlas for main storage, Redis for caching.
+        - **Database:** firestore for backend and authentication, Redis for caching.
-        - **Deployment:** Vercel for frontend, Railway/Render for backend, MongoDB Atlas cloud DB.
+        - **Deployment:** Vercel for frontend, Railway/Render for backend
     - **Outcome:** All tech stack decisions locked.

 - **Database Schema Design**